The Memorial Rifle Squad in its 40 years of service for our

 WCCO reports on the Rifle Squad dedication.

-This is a link to the story as reported by CBS National news.
+Click on pix above OR as reported by CBS National news.

 Twin Cities WCCO-TV photojournalist Tom Aviles won a National